peteroupc/html3dutil/doc/MathUtil.md

 #### Parameters

 * `a` (Type: Array.&lt;number>)<br>A quaternion.
 Should be a <a href="tutorial-glmath.md">unit vector</a>.
 * `mode` (Type: number) (optional)<br>Specifies the order in which the rotations will occur (in terms of their effect, not in terms of how they will be returned by this method).
-This is one of the Math constants such as <a href="MathUtil.md#MathUtil.LocalPitchYawRoll">MathUtil.LocalPitchYawRoll</a> and <a href="MathUtil.md#MathUtil.GlobalYawRollPitch">MathUtil.GlobalYawRollPitch</a>.
+This is one of the <a href="MathUtil.md">MathUtil</a> constants such as <a href="MathUtil.md#MathUtil.LocalPitchYawRoll">MathUtil.LocalPitchYawRoll</a> and <a href="MathUtil.md#MathUtil.GlobalYawRollPitch">MathUtil.GlobalYawRollPitch</a>.
 If null, undefined, or omitted, the default is <a href="MathUtil.md#MathUtil.GlobalRollPitchYaw">MathUtil.GlobalRollPitchYaw</a>.
 The constants starting with <code>Global</code> describe a vector rotation in the order given, each about the original axes (these angles are also called <i>extrinsic</i> angles).
 The constants starting with <code>Local</code> describe a vector rotation in the order given, where the second and third rotations occur around the rotated object's new axes and not necessarily the original axes (these angles are also called <i>intrinsic</i> angles).
 The order of <code>Local</code> rotations has the same result as the reversed order of <code>Global</code> rotations and vice versa.

 #### Return Value